-2003-2006 Simon Baptist, from Hobart, graduated from the University of Tasmania with a combined science/economics degree and First Class Honours and University Medal in Economics in 2002.
+2003-2006 Simon Baptist, from Hobart, graduated from the University of Tasmania with a combined science/economics degree and First Class Honours and University Medal in Economics.

 "I studied the MPhil and DPhil in Economics from 2003-2008 at New College.
-After graduating I worked for 5 years for Vivid Economics - a small start-up economics consultancy.
-My work focused on energy, climate change, resources and international development.
+I then worked for 5 years for Vivid Economics - a small start-up economics consultancy, focused on energy, climate change, resources and international development.
 It was extremely rewarding work: not only did we have real impact by having some of the world's largest companies and most important governments and international organisations as clients, but I also felt proud about the contribution we were making to the world.
-I am now Chief Economist as well as Regional Director Asia with the Economist Intelligence Unit.
-I'm based in London, although my job takes me all around the world, and I normally spend 6-8 weeks a year in Asia, and even manage to find an excuse for the odd work trip back to Australia!
-I have staff based in six cities around the world and my team produces our economic and political analysis and forecasts for all the countries in Asia as well as for Chinese provinces and cities.
-The content of the role is fascinating, and it is great to be getting involved in a topic that is going to be absolutely critical for Australia's future.
-I am continuing to pursue academic interests outside of work, and recently had a paper on intermediate inputs and economic productivity published in the Philosophical Transactions of the Royal Society A and another on technology in Africa in World Development."
+I am now Chief Economist as well as Regional Director Asia with the Economist Intelligence Unit with staff based in six cities around the world.
+My team produces our economic and political analysis and forecasts for all the countries in Asia as well as for Chinese provinces and cities.
+It is great to be getting involved in a topic that is going to be absolutely critical for Australia's future.
+I continue to pursue academic interests outside of work and recently had a paper on intermediate inputs and economic productivity published in the Philosophical Transactions of the Royal Society A."